wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

         />
 ```

-Back in your `LoginScreen.js` file find the line showing: `console.log('You Successfully logged in!');` and add the below to redirect the user on a successful login.
+Back in your `LoginScreen.js` file, find the line showing: `console.log('You Successfully logged in!');` and add the snippet below to redirect the user on a successful login.

 ```js
   return this.props.navigation.navigate('Alerts');